acieshk/OneStepGPSLeoProject/README.md

 - **List View**: Presents device data in a sortable and filterable list.
 - **Device Icon Upload**: Allows users to upload custom icons for each device.
 - **Device Details Editing**: Provides an treeview to edit device properties.
 - **Database Refresh**: Enables manual refresh of device data from the OneStepGPS API.
+- **Mock Server**: For testing purposes.
+It speeds up development when the device is not updating.
 - **User Preferences**: Lets users set distance units (km/mi) and save width of the left side drawer.

 ---